manuGil/lecture-notes/git-lecture-notes.md

     ```python
     """ This module counts the number of lines in standard input
-    Input: any string from system standard input
+    Input: any string from the system's standard input
     """
     ```
 * check status
     ```shell
     $ git status
     ```
-    > Explanation of modified files and  commits
+    > Explanation: Notice that modified files are automatically tracked by Git, however they are not automatically committed.
+This is desiable because is up to the user to decide when and what to commit to the repository's history.

 #### b.
 Check Differences (review changes)